khushaljethava/khushaljethava.github.io/_posts/2026-03-26-openai-agents-sdk-python.md

 AI agent tutorials are everywhere, but most skip the part that matters in production: how to structure tools, route work between specialists, and inspect what actually happened during a run.
 That is why **OpenAI Agents SDK Python** is a strong topic right now.
 Search intent is clear, the keyword maps to a real implementation problem, and the official docs already give developers a path from simple prompts to routed workflows with tracing.

 If you want to move beyond one-off chatbot scripts, this guide shows what the SDK does well, how to get started, and where it fits in a practical Python stack.
+For a broader look at agent architectures, see our guide on [Building AI Agents with Python](/posts/Building-AI-Agents-with-Python/).

 ## Why This Topic Matters Right Now